Committed to fostering collaborative and productive commercial partnerships

 Novartis Pharma AG

 Genmab and GlaxoSmithKline (GSK) entered a co-development and collaboration agreement for ofatumumab in 2006.
 The full rights to ofatumumab were subsequently transferred from GSK to Novartis in 2015.
 Novartis is now responsible for the development and commercialization of ofatumumab in all potential indications.
-Genmab is entitled to potential regulatory and sales milestones, in addition to 10 percent royalty payment of net sales.
+Genmab is entitled to potential sales milestones, in addition to 10 percent royalty payment of net sales.
 Novartis is fully responsible for all costs associated with developing and commercializing ofatumumab.

 In August 2015, Genmab entered an agreement to grant Novo Nordisk commercial licenses to use the DuoBody® technology platform to create and develop bispecific antibody candidates for two therapeutic programs outside of cancer therapeutics.
 In December 2017, the collaboration was expanded to include an additional five potential target pair combinations and three commercial license options.